sabrinaira/portfolio-v1/README.md

 # Sabrina's Portfolio Website

-Project started: August 19, 2024<br>
+> Project started: August 19, 2024<br>
-Last Updated: October 06, 2024
+> Last Updated: October 06, 2024

-### Description

----

 Welcome to my portfolio website project.
 The website is available for viewing via Github pages.
-I plan to continue improving my portfolio as I continue on my journey in transistioning into tech and learning web development.
+I plan to continue improving my portfolio as I move forward on my journey in transitioning into tech and learning web development.

+#### You can view my porfolio <a href="https://sabrinaira.github.io/portfolio/">here</a>.

 ### Features